hbertsch/pylontech-us2000c-mqtt-iobroker/README.md

 <img src="resources/tasmota_telemetry_settings.png" alt="tasmota_telemetry_settings" style="zoom: 33%;" />

-Now you should be able to see the values beeing updated in IoBroker:
+Now you should be able to see the values being updated in IoBroker:

 ![IoBroker_readings](resources/IoBroker_readings.png)